Bayesian clustering of high-dimensional data via latent repulsive mixtures: Methodology

 i.e., their marginal prior distribution is inverse Gamma with mean $b_\sigma/(a_\sigma-1)$.
-The Dirichlet-Laplace prior \citep{bhattacharya2011sparse} with parameter $a$ is assumed as the marginal prior for the matrix $\Lambda$, that is, denoting with $\lambda_{jh}$'s the elements of $\Lambda$,
+As far as the matrix $\Lambda$ is concerned, we impose sparsity through the prior.
+Indeed, sparse priors are often employed in latent factor models to avoid overparametrization.
+In particular we assume the Dirichlet-Laplace prior \citep{bhattacharya2015dirichlet} with parameter $a$ as the prior for $\Lambda$, that is, denoting with $\lambda_{jh}$'s the elements of $\Lambda$,